ryganzk/Dinomaton/README.md

 3. Open the newly extracted folder in VS Code, and paste your bot token and MongoDB connection string within the config.json file
 4. Use ```npm install``` in the VS Code terminal
 5. You're good to go!
 Run ```npm run start``` and Dinomaton should go online!!!
+6. Make sure to import the emojis in the images folder to your server to avoid graphics problems with displaying vivosaur information (and if you rename them, make sure to set the new name in config.json)

 # Common Errors
 > ```npm install``` is throwing an error